What Is WordPress SEO?

 Know your primary keyword

-You need to start with a primary keyword, such as Richard’s ‘link building tools’.
+You need to start with a primary keyword, such as Paul’s ‘link building tools’.

 You might have a good idea of what you want it to be.
 If you’re writing content about keyword research tools, it’s probably going to be ‘keyword research tools’.